 The title appears under the cover and should be indicative of the product and SEO considered.

-If your cover and title resonates with the viewer they click on the cover to learn more about the product.
+If your cover and title resonate with the viewer they click on the cover to learn more about the product.
 It is at this point we should elaborate.
-So, do not feel you need to put everything into the cover.
+So, do not feel you need to put everything on the cover.

-Note: Points 3, 4 and 5 may not necessarily be viewed in this order.
+Note: Points 3, and 4 may not necessarily be viewed in this order.

 What to do and what to not do when designing TPT product covers